Cows Burp Out Tons of Methane. Feeding Them Seaweed Could Help - The Crux

 “People have been looking for a way to reduce methane for quite some time,” Roque says.
 It turns out seaweed, particularly A. taxiformis, can help ruminating animals produce less gas.
 Curbing animal burps is something researchers around the globe have tried to tackle in different capacities.
 They’ve proposed feed additives, as well as more far-fetched solutions, like an anti-methane vaccine.

 But Roque is part of the first team to test the belch-quenching power of A. taxiformis in actual cows, according to UC Davis ecologist and lead researcher Ermias Kebreab.
 Prior studies demonstrated that the seaweed could reduce methane production by up to 99 percent in artificial stomachs, but questions remained about the seaweed’s effectiveness in the real world.
-Roque is providing some of the first real answers.
+Roque and Kebreab are providing some of the first real answers.

 Look to the Cows